• Target level of study

 Apprenticeship contract, Professionalization contract

-A schedule has been drawn up in order to be able to welcome both alternating work-study students (apprenticeship, professional contracts), people in vocational training and students in continuing education.
+A calendar has been drawn up in order to be able to welcome work-study students (apprenticeships, professional contracts), people in vocational training and students in continuing education.

 Read more